 At Docparser, we recently launched a new partnership with Microsoft.
 Yes, you read right … Microsoft!
-To be more precisely, Docparser is now officially part of the Microsoft Flow and Microsoft PowerApps ecosystem and proud to offer Microsoft OCR software.
+To be more precise, Docparser is now officially part of the Microsoft Flow and Microsoft PowerApps ecosystem and proud to offer Microsoft OCR software.

 The Docparser Microsoft Flow Connector